yuanqing/create-figma-plugin/docs/utilities.md

 ### updateNodesSortOrder(siblingNodes)

-Updates the layer list sort order to follow the sort order of the nodes in the `siblingNodes` array.
+Updates the Layer list sort order to follow the sort order of the nodes in the `siblingNodes` array.
 Does not modify the original `siblingNodes` array.

 ***Parameters***